aras-p/smol-v/README.md

 distributions of the instructions.

-There's a test + compression benchmarking suite in `testing/testmain.cpp`, using that needs adding other files under testing/external to the build too (3rd party code: glslang remapper, Zstd, LZ4, miniz).
+There's a test + compression benchmarking suite in `testing/testmain.cpp`, using that needs adding other files under testing/external to the build too (3rd party code: glslang remapper 14.3.0, Zstd, LZ4, miniz).

 ## Changelog